rspamd/rspamd/doc/markdown/modules/rbl.md

 The default settings define the ways in which the RBLs are used unless overridden in an RBL-specific subsection.

-Defaults may be set for the following parameters (default values used if these are not set are shown in brackets):
+Defaults may be set for the following parameters (default values used if these are not set are shown in brackets - note that these may be redefined in the default config):

 - default_ipv4 (true)